Ian Thorpe: 2000 Summer Olympics

 When Thorpe broke the 200 m freestyle Olympic record in the heats the following morning, his main rival Pieter van den Hoogenband of the Netherlands (with World No. 2 ranked and teammate Michael Kim bypassing the 200 metres) conceded defeat.
-However, van den Hoogenband showed his hand in the semi-finals by cutting more than a second off his personal best, to set a new world record of 1 min 45.35 s.
+However, van den Hoogenband showed his hand in the semi-finals by cutting more than a second off his personal best, to set a new world record of 1:45.35.
 Thorpe qualified second with a personal best of his own, 0.02 s slower, and was under immense pressure to win the final the following day after his double gold on the first night.
 Van den Hoogenband started quickly and Thorpe chased him, reaching the 100 m mark just 0.04 s behind.
 Both swimmers turned at 150 m in identical times.
 As a result of starting harder than usual, Thorpe faded as van den Hoogenband drew away to claim gold and equal his world record, stunning the home crowd.
-Thorpe touched in 1 min 45.83 s, the first time that he had swum slower in the final than in the qualifying rounds.
+Thorpe touched in 1:45.83, the first time that he had swum slower in the final than in the qualifying rounds.
 Thorpe would never lose to van den Hoogenband in a long course 200 metres race again.

 Thorpe returned to victory when he led off the 4 × 200 m freestyle relay the following night, setting up a 10 m lead over American Scott Goldblatt in the first leg.
-Although Thorpe was unable to reclaim the individual world record, he, Klim, Kirby and Todd Pearson lowered their world record to 7 min 07.05 s, over five seconds ahead of the Americans—the largest winning margin in an Olympic relay for half a century.
+Although Thorpe was unable to reclaim the individual world record, he, Klim, Kirby and Todd Pearson lowered their world record to 7:07.05, over five seconds ahead of the Americans—the largest winning margin in an Olympic relay for half a century.
 Thorpe rounded off his Olympics by swimming in the heats of the 4 × 100 m medley relay, and collected a silver medal when the finals quartet finished behind the Americans.
 Thorpe's performances as Australia's leading medalist for the Games were recognised when the Australian Olympic Committee granted him the honour of carrying the flag at the closing ceremony.
 With three gold and two silver medals, Thorpe was the most successful athlete at the 2000 Olympic Games.
 At year's end, he was again named by Swimming Australia as the Swimmer of the Year, but van den Hoogenband usurped him as the leading male swimmer chosen by Swimming World Magazine.